Your gift is 100% tax deductible

 For medical questions, we encourage you to review our information with your doctor.

-Different types of drugs might be used to treat myelodysplastic syndrome (MDS).
+Different types of medicines might be used to treat myelodysplastic syndromes (MDS).

 These types of chemo drugs affect the way certain genes inside a cell are controlled.
-These drugs activate some genes that help cells mature.
+They activate some genes that help cells mature.
 They also kill cells that are dividing rapidly.
 Examples of this type of drug include:

-In some MDS patients, using one of these drugs can improve blood counts (sometimes enough so that blood transfusions aren’t needed), improve quality of life, lower the chance of getting leukemia, and even help a person live longer.
+For some people with MDS, using one of these drugs can improve blood counts (sometimes enough so that blood transfusions aren’t needed), improve quality of life, lower the chance of the MDS progressing to acute myeloid leukemia (AML), and even help a person live longer.

-Azacitidine can be injected under the skin or into a vein (IV), often for 7 days in a row, once a month.
+Decitabine can be injected under the skin (subcutaneously) or into a vein (IV).

 A newer form of this drug, known as Inqovi, combines decitabine with cedazuridine, which helps stop the decitabine from being broken down in the digestive system.
-This allows the drug to be taken by mouth as a tablet, typically once a day for 5 days in a row, which is repeated every 4 weeks.
+This lets the patient take the drug by mouth as a tablet.

-Hypomethylating agents can have some of the same side effects as standard chemo drugs (see below), but these side effects are usually milder.
+Hypomethylating agents can have some of the same side effects as standard chemo drugs (see below), but these are usually milder.

 A major side effect of these drugs is usually an early drop in blood cell counts, which tends to get better as the drug begins to work.
 Other side effects can include:

-Standard chemo drugs are less useful for MDS than the hypomethylating agents, so they are not used often.
-But higher-risk MDS is more likely to progress to acute myeloid leukemia (AML), so some patients with these types of MDS may receive the same chemo treatment as AML patients.
+Standard chemo drugs are not used often for people with lower-risk forms of MDS.
+But higher-risk MDS is more likely to progress to acute myeloid leukemia (AML), so some people with these types of MDS may get the same chemo treatment as people with AML.

-Another option is to give the same, intense type of chemo that is used for younger patients with AML.
+Another option is to give the same, intense type of chemo used for younger people with AML.
 This means giving cytarabine at a higher dose, along with other chemo drugs.
-This is more often used in younger, healthier patients with higher-risk forms of MDS (like MDS with excess blasts).
+This is used more often in younger, healthier patients with higher-risk forms of MDS.
 Some of the chemo drugs that can be combined with cytarabine are:

 Other chemo drugs might be used as well.

-Patients who get the higher-dose treatment are more likely to have their MDS go into remission, but they can also have more severe, even life-threatening side effects, so this treatment is typically given in the hospital.
-Still, this treatment may be an option for some patients with advanced MDS.
+People with MDS who get higher-dose chemo are more likely to go into remission, but they also tend to have more severe, even life-threatening side effects, so this treatment is typically given in the hospital.

 Chemo drugs can cause many side effects.
 These depend on the type and dose of the drugs given and how long they are taken.
 Common side effects include:

-MDS patients already have low blood counts, which often become even worse for a time before they get better.
+People with MDS often already have low blood counts, which can become even worse before they get better.

-If a patient's blood cell counts become too low, they may need supportive therapy (including transfusions or growth factors) to help prevent or treat serious side effects.
+If a person's blood cell counts get too low, they may need supportive therapy (including transfusions, growth factors, or other medicines) to help prevent or treat serious side effects.

 Most side effects from chemo will go away after treatment is finished.
 Your health care team can often suggest ways to lessen side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.